-Title Integrated Performance Report

-Executive sponsor Mrs S Gilligan, Chief Operating Officer

-Summary: This paper presents the corporate performance data at September 2022 Recommendation: Members are requested to note the attached report for assurance

-Secure COVID recovery and resilience Compassionate and inclusive culture

-- The partnership arrangements across the Integrated Care System (ICS) for Lancashire and South Cumbria, including the Provider Collaboration Board and the Place-based partnership for Pennine Lancashire do not deliver the anticipated benefits resulting in improved health and wellbeing for our communities. - The Trust is unable to deliver on safe, personal and effective care in line with the requirements of the NHS Constitution and relevant legislation, and Patient Charter. - 3.
-The Trust fails to meet the required statutory requirements and compliance associated with health and safety legislation and is therefore subject to formal legal action via regulatory bodies such as Health and Safety Executive. - 4.
-The Trust cannot fulfil the requirements of the NHS Constitution, relevant legislation, Patient Charter and the recommendations of the Lancashire and South Cumbria ICS Health Equalities Commission in relation to reducing health inequalities. - 5.
-The volume of activity that the Trust is able to deliver is insufficient to achieve the required targets and eradicate backlogs. - 6.
-The Trust is unable to see, treat and discharge/admit/transfer patients within the prescribed timeframes due to: - · the volume and complexity of their needs - the unavailability of alternative consistent services in the community
+Title Integrated Performance Report Executive sponsor Mrs S Gilligan, Chief Operating Officer Summary: This paper presents the corporate performance data at September 2022 Recommendation: Members are requested to note the attached report for assurance Report linkages Related Trust Goal Deliver safe, high-quality care Secure COVID recovery and resilience Compassionate and inclusive culture Improve health and tackle inequalities in our community Healthy, diverse and highly motivated people Drive sustainability Related to key risks 1.
+The partnership arrangements across the Integrated Care System identified on assurance (ICS) for Lancashire and South Cumbria, including the Provider framework Collaboration Board and the Place-based partnership for Pennine Lancashire do not deliver the anticipated benefits resulting in improved health and wellbeing for our communities.
+2. The Trust is unable to deliver on safe, personal and effective care in line with the requirements of the NHS Constitution and relevant legislation, and Patient Charter.
+3. The Trust fails to meet the required statutory requirements and compliance associated with health and safety legislation and is therefore subject to formal legal action via regulatory bodies such as Health and Safety Executive.
+4. The Trust cannot fulfil the requirements of the NHS Constitution, relevant legislation, Patient Charter and the recommendations of the Lancashire and South Cumbria ICS Health Equalities Commission in relation to reducing health inequalities.
+5. The volume of activity that the Trust is able to deliver is insufficient to achieve the required targets and eradicate backlogs.
+6. The Trust is unable to see, treat and discharge/admit/transfer patients within the prescribed timeframes due to: the volume and complexity of their needs the unavailability of alternative consistent services in the community Page 1 of 3